Alorel/alo-framework/docs/index.md

 * Most classes now have self::$this so you can globally reference their last instances - useful for singletons.
 * SampleErrorController->error()'s $message parameter removed as it was unused
 * AbstractController->httpError() no longer has a die() statement to stop script execution once called.
 It only suppresses output now.
-* MemcachedSession, RedisSession and MySQLSession constructors now throw a LibraryException instead.
+* MemcachedSession, RedisSession and MySQLSessionOld constructors now throw a LibraryException instead.

 **Misc**